arlac77/repository-provider/README.md

 ### entry

-Get exactly one matching entry by name (throws if entry is not found)
+Get exactly one matching entry by name (throws if entry is not found).

 #### Parameters